Slevinski/slevinski.github.io/series/university-of-iowa/entries/data-management-and-sharing-plan/handout.md

 ## Core message

-A Data Management and Sharing Plan should be understood as a living workflow, not as a compliance attachment that sits quietly in a proposal file.
+A Data Management and Sharing Plan is a living workflow, not a compliance attachment that sits quietly in a proposal file.

 Its real purpose is to describe what will actually happen to the data over time: